ali28729/to-do/README.md

 # To-Do App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-The App is a simple To-Do list management interface where a title and text can be saved aganist a note.
+The App is a simple To-Do list management interface where a title and text(optional) can be saved aganist a note.
 Notes can be marked as completed or deleted.
 The deletions can also be undone.
 A filter drawer is also available to filter out the to-do list along with a search functions which searches through both the title and text.

 ## Technologies Used